Become a Multiple Mini Interview (MMI) Rater

 OHSU School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 OHSU School of Medicine designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credit™.

-In 2011, the OHSU School of Medicine joined a cohort of medical schools using this new tool in the M.D. admissions process.
+In 2011, the OHSU School of Medicine joined a cohort of medical schools using the Multiple Mini Interview (MMI), as a part of the M.D. admissions process.